ScreenAgent for Windows

 Set up Screen Recording in Agent Application Administration

-After installation, if required, you can set up screen recording in the CXone agent application on the following platforms:
+After installation, if required, you can set up screen recording in the CXone Agent application on the following platforms:

 Change ScreenAgent Configuration